 All three denounce U.S. "imperialism," and evidently hope that the 2008 election will help to bolster their geopolitical plans.

-natural allies.
+And all three see themselves as natural allies.
 Since 2004, Mr. Chávez has steadily strengthened his strategic and economic ties to Tehran.
 Last year he joined with Iran's President Mahmoud Ahmadinejad to push OPEC to cut production and boost oil prices.
 In addition to his Allianz Estrategica with Mr. Putin, Mr. Chávez was the one international leader who publicly praised Russia's invasion of Georgia.

 Finally, all three members of this axis see the emergence of pro-American, Western-oriented governments on their borders as mortal threats and are determined to hit back.